SamVellaUK/jsonBrowser/readMe.md

 ---

-## 🚀 Features
+## Usage

-- 🔍 **Interactive HTML Table**: View query results as a fully interactive HTML table
-- 📂 **Expand/Collapse Nested JSON**: Dynamically explores JSON fields within cells
-- 🎯 **Field Promotion**: Promote nested JSON fields to top-level columns in the table
-- 🧠 **Intelligent Formatting**: Supports primitives, arrays, maps, and mixed-type collections
-- 🧭 **Search & Filter**: Perform quick text searches across all visible data
-- 🔢 **Row Numbering & Highlighting**: Easy navigation and inspection
-- 📊 **Column Sorting**: Sort by any column (ascending or descending)
-- 👓 **Column Chooser Overlay**: Hide/show columns dynamically
-- 🔗 **Show JSON Paths**: Toggle visibility of underlying document paths
-- ✍️ **Edit Mode Toggle**: Prepares UI for upcoming inline editing support
+Download the jsonBrowser.html file from the repo root directory and open in your browser locally.
+The application is completely self contained, there are no external dependancies and all processing is done locally

 ---

+## Features

+- **Interactive HTML Table**: View query results as a fully interactive HTML table
+- **Expand/Collapse Nested JSON**: Dynamically explores JSON fields within cells
+- **Field Promotion**: Promote nested JSON fields to top-level columns in the table
+- **Intelligent Formatting**: Supports primitives, arrays, maps, and mixed-type collections
+- **Search & Filter**: Perform quick text searches across all visible data
+- **Row Numbering & Highlighting**: Easy navigation and inspection
+- **Column Sorting**: Sort by any column (ascending or descending)
+- **Column Chooser Overlay**: Hide/show columns dynamically
+- **Show JSON Paths**: Toggle visibility of underlying document paths
+- **Edit Mode Toggle**: Prepares UI for upcoming inline editing support

+---

-## 📦 Intended Use Cases
+## Intended Use Cases

 - Data engineers debugging embedded JSON in Database tables
 - Analysts working with denormalized structures